redhat-gpte-labs/practical-intro-to-container-security/lab5.md

 ### Capabilities

 We’ll begin with looking at Linux capabilities as it relates to containers.
 Capabilities are distinct units of privilege that can be independently enabled or disabled.
-Start by examining the kernel header file [1] and the effective capabilities of a root process on {{SERVER_0}} by looking its status.
+Start by examining the kernel header file and the effective capabilities of a root process on {{SERVER_0}} by looking its status.
 Notice that all 37 capability bits are set indicating this process has a full set of capabilities.
-For more info, read Dan’s blog post [2].
+For more info, read [Dan’s blog post](http://rhelblog.redhat.com/2016/10/17/secure-your-containers-with-this-one-weird-trick/).

 ~~~shell
 # yum -y install kernel-headers